 Booking Your First Bali Holiday And Handy Tips On How To Get It Right The First Time.

-For your first Bali holiday, I strongly advise you to book your flight and accommodation with the travel agent of your choice rather than doing it yourself on the internet.
-My reasoning for this comment is because after your first Bali experience to somewhere in my suggested locations you will find everything about Bali on the internet in your future planning will mean a whole lot more to you because of the clear geographic picture you will have in your mind of the island and also your own first time Bali experience to draw on.
+For your first Bali holiday, I strongly advise you to book your flight and accommodation with the travel agent of your choice, rather than doing it yourself on the internet.
+My reasoning for this comment, is because after your first Bali experience to somewhere in my suggested locations, you will find everything about Bali on the internet in your future planning, will mean a whole lot more to you.
+Why? well, if you want to enjoy a stress free holiday on your first occasion and also because of the clear geographic picture of the island, which you will retain in your mind, plus you will have your own first time Bali experience to draw on.

 Important: you may also like to give consideration to have someone meet you at the airport and deliver you to your accommodation.
-Call my friend Charlie or e-mail his daughter Vicky.
-When you are in Bali, ring the following number from a LAND line Mob: 08155792272 or from Australia (send a sms) or ring 0011 62 8155792272 or Email: firstname.lastname@example.org
+Call my friend Charlie or e-mail his daughter, Vicky.
+When you are in Bali, ring the following number Mob: 08155792272 or from Australia (send a sms) or ring +62 8155792272 or Email: firstname.lastname@example.org

-Experienced travel agents know the island much better than most and will endeavour to book you in at a location based on the most suitable for your age group, your available spending money and your general interests.
+Experienced travel agents know the island much better than most and they will endeavour to book you in at a location based on the most suitable for your age group, your available spending money and your general interests.
 You will benefit from their knowledge and you will also have peace of mind to enjoy your first Bali holiday.
-Having said that, it is very important to speak to an expert Bali travel agent only if and whenever you decide to make a booking.
-I have listed a number of accommodation ideas and also restaurants etc including websites for you to discuss with your agent.
+Having said that, it is very important to speak to an expert Bali travel agent only.
+You will find under the appropiate headings, I have listed a number of accommodation ideas and also restaurants etc including websites for you to discuss with your agent.

-The next time you travel to Bali and I have no doubt you will return, you will be in a much better position to act with confidence when organising your own itinerary regarding exactly where you want to stay and anything else important to you.
+The next time you travel to Bali and I have no doubt you will return, you will be in a much better position to act with confidence when organising your own itinerary, regarding exactly where you want to sleep and anything else important to you.

-Information like location, accommodation costs and anything you want to know about villas, apartments, hotels and airline bookings will not only confuse you it will also keep you very busy on the internet for hours and even days or weeks.
-I doubt you will get it right the first time so why not avoid the hassles and leave it to the experts to put a package together for you on your first visit, which will benefit you greatly.
+Information like location, accommodation costs and anything you want to know about villas, apartments, hotels and airline bookings, will not only confuse you, it will also keep you very busy on the internet for hours and even days or weeks.
+I doubt you will get it right the first time, so why not avoid the hassles and leave it to the experts to put a package together for you on your first Bali visit, which will benefit you greatly.

 Tips On Getting Organised For Your First Bali Holiday